Our Intent: The aims of a programme of education including the knowledge and understanding to be gained at each stage

 Throughout, pupils are required to use their acquired knowledge and skills to demonstrate their understanding.
 This can be through direct questioning, demonstration, or in response to challenging questions which require pupils to justify their responses.
 This is assessed through both formative and summative assessments.

 This is the foundation of our assessment strategy and is the engine for driving learning forward.
-Ideally, formative assessment and feedback on how to improve is given at the point of learning or as as soon after as possible during the lesson.
+Ideally, formative assessment and verbal feedback on how to improve is given at the point of learning or as as soon after as possible during the lesson.
 This can be to individuals, groups or the class as appropriate.
 All lessons are assessed afterwards through a review of the work done and any knowledge, concepts, skills or understanding that need to be readdressed, consolidated or developed are noted in teacher's personal assessment and feedback books, and planning adapted appropriately.
 This is evident in individual targets for reading, writing and mathematics displayed in class (Hot Spots), which show the next steps in learning for all pupils.
 These are updated when they have been achieved.

 Feedback is given at the start of the lesson (Formative Five) and addresses important points that have been noted from the end of lesson review.
 The lesson may then develop and address these further depending on the the teacher's informed judgement.